 The JLAF is building an online community for a liberal and prophetic theology, in the spirit and tradition of Jim Adams.
 Subscribers to the website receive notices of new posts; go to www.jameslutheradams.org and click on Contact.

-JLAF Board: George Kimmich Beach, president; Jared Aaron Farley, vice president; Norman Faramelli, treasurer; Judith Deutsch.
-Peter Iver Kaufman, Robert Kraig, Stephen C. Mott, David B. Parke, James Stillman, Sharon D. Welch
+JLAF Board: George Kimmich Beach, president; Jared Aaron Farley, vice president; Norman Faramelli, treasurer; Judith Deutsch, Peter Iver Kaufman, Robert Kraig, Stephen C. Mott, James Stillman

 Advisory Board: J. Ronald Engel, William Johnson Everett, Michael S. Hogue, Doris Hunter, Scotty McLennan, Susan Ritchie, Sidney Slobodkin, Jeffrey B. Speaks